-For pipeline calibrated projects, the ALMA Pipeline User Guides, available on the Science Pipeline website for various CASA versions, give instructions on how to manipulate inputs such as, for example, introducing additional flags or editing calibrator fluxes.
+For pipeline calibrated projects, the ALMA Science Pipeline User's Guides, available on the Science Pipeline website7 for various CASA versions, give instructions on how to manipulate inputs by, for example, introducing additional flags or editing calibrator fluxes.

-For manually calibrated projects the \.scriptForCalibration.py can be edited as needed.
+For manually calibrated projects, the .scriptForCalibration.py can be edited as needed.
 Care should be taken to make these edits in the most appropriate places.
-For example, additional flagging commands of calibrator targets are best inserted at step 10 "Initial flagging".
+For example, additional flagging commands of calibrator targets are best inserted at the "Initial flagging" step after the .ms.split file has been created.